Your Guide to the Stock Market’s Hours, Including Holidays

 - Regular Trading Hours vs. After-Hours Trading

 No matter if it’s a bull or a bear market, stock market closures are dictated by holidays and weekends.
 In all, there are nine calendar days per year when the stock markets close.
-Here’s a look at the stock market holidays from 2020 to 2021 and the dates they fall on.
+Here’s a look at the stock market holidays in 2021 and the dates they fall on.

 |Stock Market Holidays Observed by the New York Stock Exchange|